HardlyDifficult/Tutorials/Chapter6.md

    - Add level 2 to the Build Settings.
  - Double click Assets/Scenes/Level1 to return to that scene.

-<hr></details><br>
-<details><summary>What did that do?</summary>

-We have a separate scene to manage each level.
-By adding these to the build settings, we are informing Unity that these scenes should be included in the build -- allowing us to transition to one either by name or by index (their position in the build settings list).

-<hr></details>
-<details><summary>Why not use just one scene for the game?</summary>

-You could.
-But I would not advise it.

-Using multiple scenes, one for each level, makes it easy to customize the layout and behaviour for the level.
-Technically this could all be achieved in a single scene but that could make level design confusing.

-GameObjects which are shared between levels can use a prefab so that they have a common definition.
-With a prefab, you can make a modification and have that change impact every instance.
-You can also override a setting from a prefab for a specific use case, such as making enemies move faster in level 2.

-<hr></details>

-## Scene transition

-After the level ends, load level 2.

-<details><summary>How</summary>

  - Create script Playables/**ChangeScenePlayable**: